lukz0/tcpRedirect/README.md

+# tcpRedirect
-# tcpRedirect\nCan be used to redirect tcp connection to another port (can be used with minecraft)
+# Can be used to redirect tcp connection to another port (can be used with minecraft)